-Computer education seems to have been in the headlines for the last few weeks, for one reason or another.
+Computer education seems to have been in the headlines for the last few years, for one reason or another.
 In most cases what can you say except "good", and perhaps "about time".
 Or perhaps you think, like many that coding is a menial low level skill that shouldn't be taught to children of any age unless they are going to be cubical drones the information ages equivalent of the manual worker.

 I have written before (What makes a programmer) about the simple fact that programmers often don't realize what their skill actually is.
 It is too easy to confuse what we do with the details of code, languages and data to be what programming is all about.

-It is, but it is just the surface representation of what is going on deep inside.
+It is about code, but it is just the surface representation of what is going on deep inside.
 These inner workings are usually not discussed because they are not really of practical concern.
 Yet they are vitally important if we are to teach non-programmers how to program.
 (James, 1979).

-One of the big problems we have with the programming education revival that is going on at the moment is that quite a few proclaimed experts on teaching programming are actually just expert programmers - and the two things are very different.
+One of the big problems we have with the programming education revival that is going on is that quite a few proclaimed experts on teaching programming are actually just expert programmers - and the two things are very different.

 Imagine that you have spent a few months learning to juggle.
 You can do it, but you might not know how you do it.
 In this case, when it comes to teaching someone else to juggle, knowing how you do it isn't much help.
 But when it comes to programming it is vital.